kwakaba/ai-deadlines/README.md

-## ES Deadlines
+## AI Deadlines

-Countdown timers to keep track of a bunch of ES conference deadlines.
+Countdown timers to keep track of a bunch of AI conference deadlines.

 ## Adding/updating a conference